JaroTheSlav/Russia-Survival-Devolved/README.md

             do
             {
                 Console.Clear();
-                Console.WriteLine("What is your class, Ivan?\n1.
+                Console.WriteLine("What is class, Ivan?\n1.
 Gopnik\n2.
 Slavic Barbarian\n3.
 Crazy Russian Sceintist");
                 playerClass = Console.ReadLine();
                 Console.Clear();

                 if (playerClass == "1")
                 {
-                    Console.WriteLine("You may not be the strongest, or the biggest but you sure are the most agile.\n" + "You have mastered the art of stealth and stealing, all through the power of your Abibos Tracksuit.\n" +
-                        "Strength: 4\nAgility: 10\nIntelligence: 6\n" +
+                    Console.WriteLine("You are not be strong, or the big but you are move very fast.\n" + "With Adidas tracksuityou have learn to steal and stealth.\n" + "Strength: 4\nAgility: 10\nIntelligence: 6\n"
-                        "Are you sure you want to be a Gopnik?\n" + "1.
+                        "Are you sure you want to be Gopnik?\n" + "1.
 Yes\n2.
 No\n");
                     classConfirm = Console.ReadLine();
                     Console.Clear();